 This stage is usually the longest and requires massive amounts of time, resources, communications, a collaboration between many teams inside the organization.

-Just like the prototypes, the end result needs to be tested regularly against the real user needs, experience, expectations and usability issues.
+Just like the prototypes, the end-result needs to be tested regularly against real user needs, experience, expectations, and usability issues.

-Testing and validation session after every major update of the end result is a proof, that the product is being developed according to the right needs and business direction.
+A test and validation session after every major update of the end-result prove that the product is being developed according to the precise needs and business direction.

-It is a good practice a brief record to be created and maintained during the product development that may help the entire testing and validation in the future.
+It is good practice to create and maintain a brief record during product development that can help with all testing and validation in the future.

-When the end result is released and is in a real-world environment, it is strongly recommended the behavior of a large number of real users is tracked, recorded and analyzed.
+When the end-result is released, and it is in a real-world environment, it is strongly recommended to track, record and analyze the behaviour of a large number of real users.

 The following issues related to chapter "Product development practices" are included in the certification exam.
 The sequence of questions is presented in the table.